i3inc-panacea2-1/panacea/README.md

   * The `Core` will be responsible for managing plugins **only** (load/unload, manage errors etc).
 The `Core` package will be updated only when a new feature related to plugins needs to be added (never happened so far) or if a bug related to this small functionality has been solved.
   * Everything that existed in the Core package has become a plugin (ModernUi, MediaPlayers etc). [details](#core-package)
 * Organizational
-  * Panacea can be built as x86, x64 and for both.
-The first 2 will have require the least space, the third can be used for hospitals with terminals that have both architectures.
+  * Panacea can be built as `x86`, `x64` and for `both`.
+The first 2 will require the least space, the third can be used for hospitals with terminals that have both architectures.
   * Use of private nuget server in order to avoid putting binaries in repositories.
 (Create packages for binaries that do not exist in public).
 Such repositories exist in out Nuget organization.
-  * Everything is in its own repository.
-This will add maintainance value as well as the ability to integrate with CI (Jenkins).
+  * Everything plugin exists in its own repository.
+This adds maintainance value as well as the ability to integrate with CI (Jenkins).
-  * All plugins that export functionality declare their APIs under `Panacea.Modularity` namespace in their own library.
+  * All plugins that export functionality declare their APIs under `Panacea.Modularity` namespace in their own library and repository.
 Other plugins can use libraries under that namespace to integrate with others.
 This makes plugin interopability clearer.
   * Integrate all libraries with Jenkins and our private Nuget server.
 * General improvements
   * Remove dependencies to external libraries that have proven problematic (DevExpress) and add alternatives.